Conference Education Program Schedule

 Concurrent Session 7

-Siew Cheng S.C.
-Foong; MD MRCP DipHPE
+Siew Cheng Foong; MD MRCP DipHPE

 Traditional galactagogues, primarily plant-based remedies, have been used in many cultures as part of postnatal care, even for women without milk supply problems.
 Recently, medications have been used off-label in clinical settings for women facing milk supply issues, and traditional galactagogues have also started to be used in non-traditional settings.
 Do they work?
 Are they safe?
 Recent research has aimed to answer these questions.
 Join us in this interactive and engaging session as we delve into the best available evidence on galactagogues and their role in supporting breastfeeding mothers.